Tips to keep your Veggies Fresh for Longer

 Some ripen vegetables tend to produce a gas known as ethylene, which can cause premature ripening of other foods that are sensitive to it.
 Therefore, you must know which foods should be kept away from ethylene producing foods.
 For instance, carrots or leafy greens should not be stored with tomatoes as they tend to ripen fast.

 Have you ever noticed that your berries turn moldy even after keeping them refrigerated?
 Yes, your uneaten berries can get spoiled overnight.
-Instead of using pesticides to prevent the development fungus on your berries, give them a hot bath, known as thermotherapy which involves immersion of your berries in a pot of hot water to kill mold spores present on them.
-Later, spread them out on towel to dry before storing them in your refrigerator.
+Instead of using pesticides to prevent the development of fungus on your berries, give them a hot bath, known as thermotherapy which involves immersion of your berries in a pot of hot water to kill mold spores present on them.
+Later, spread them out on a towel to dry before storing them in your refrigerator.

 Ideally, you should consume leafy greens within 1-2 days of purchase in order to ensure freshness and getting all the nutrients out of them.
 But, if you think you can't finish them within 2 days, keep their freshness intact by wrapping them in a tissue paper.
 All the excess moisture, which could cause them to rot, gets absorbed in the tissue.
 You can then store them in your fridge.
 Tips to remember: always wrap unwashed leafy greens and toss away the rotten ones before storing them.

-Image source: Getty
+Image Source: Getty

-Read more articles on Diet and nutrition
+Read more articles on Diet & Nutrition.